 I wrote my first six books when I lived in Aalborg.
 This was during my second kundalini cycle.
 Already there I wrote about Bach who signed all his works “Soli Deo Gloria”.
 I have myself written this as a dedication in all my books.
 One day, after I had moved to Rold forest, I visited Gravlev church, a small middle age church build upon an ancient temple for the Nordic Gods.
 The church lies on the hill of Gravlev valley, surrounded by the forest, and with a view over the misty valley.
 I walked into the church and looked up at the pulpit.
 And there it was written: Soli Deo Gloria.
 I felt a contraction in my heart.
 A sign from eternity.

 Signs have therefore become important for me.
 Important for me is the notion of a universal language, which lies behind the concept of Rune magic.
 After this I began to integrate certain shamanic elements in my philosophy (I will return to the story of Mother and Child and Gravlev Church in the end of this booklet).
+The hunter is one of Jensen´s many descriptions of the Danish Saga hero, Norna-Gest.
+You can read about him in my article: Nordic Shamanism and Forest Therapy.
+In my article, Seidr Shamanism and the Art of Song Healing, you can read about how my kundalini awakening happened in a dream about Norna-Gest, and how he is connected to me.

 In meditation-circles it's a widely-spread misunderstanding, that meditation is about being completely without thoughts.
 Because you can´t stop the thoughts.
 This is due to that the thoughts originate in a very deep structure of personal and collective images, eventually universal images.
 And all this is revolving around your painbody, which is one and the same as your instinctive survival strategy (the ego).
 I have the concept of the painbody from Eckhart Tolle, but has modified it a bit.